 A campaign goal of $14 million propels forward a teaching model that emphasizes hands-on learning in the college, which offers majors that include agriculture, computer science, engineering technology, construction management and athletic training.
 Students will have the technology to tackle growing societal issues, such as cybersecurity and sustainable energy sources with campaign funds.

 “Within the college, dynamic programs and people focus on translating classroom learning into real-world situations,” Dean Todd McLoda said.
 “Instruction with an emphasis on application allows college graduates to transfer theoretical and practical knowledge from the classroom to their profession.”

-To support the College of Arts and Sciences, contact Katelyn Jacobs at (309) 438-3134 or email kmjaco3@IllinoisState.edu.
+To support the College of Applied Science and Technology, contact Katelyn Jacobs at (309) 438-3134 or email kmjaco3@IllinoisState.edu.

 College of Arts and Sciences

 The humanities, the social sciences, and the natural sciences and mathematics fall within the college, which seeks $20 million.
 The support will help the college prepare students to enter a global society evolving so quickly that tomorrow’s jobs may not even exist today.

 “An arts and sciences education encourages students to think about the possibilities, building a foundation that they need to change lives, starting with their own,” Dean Greg Simpson said.
 “Faculty seek new ways to challenge, inspire and guide students, preparing them to leave as informed, well-educated, engaged citizens.”